antmicro/kenning/docs/source/kenning-api.md

 ## OutputCollector

-The OutputCollector classes are used during deployment for receiving and processing inference results.
+The `OutputCollector` classes are used during deployment for inference results receiving and processing.
 They can display the results, send them, or store them in a file.

 ```{eval-rst}